“We’re all traveling through time together, every day of our lives. All we can do is do our best to relish in this remarkable ride.”

 #5 You have to give up the past to move forward to the future.

 Everything has a price.
 Traveling back to time costs too.
-You may lose the present for carelessly change something in the past as one minor change in one event in your life may cause afterward events to change accordingly.
+You may lose the present as any careless change in the past as may cause afterward events to change accordingly.
 Tim decided to give up the idea of travelling back to time to meet his father if another child of his is born.
 The situation, simple though, reminded us that you cannot move forward to the future when you keep yourself living in the past too long.
 This tiny detail, which may have been missed by lots of audiences, however, is the one that brightens my mind in the movie.
 And owing to this subtle detail added, the scene of the last meeting between Tim and his father is more touching.